 The chemical reactions occurring as resin cures to hardened plastic require careful handling and ideal environmental conditions.

-Understanding appropriate ratios of hardener additives, dry times, strength and flexibility factors is mandatory before attempting structural fiberglass repairs.
+Understanding appropriate ratios of hardener additives, dry times, and strength and flexibility factors is mandatory before attempting structural fiberglass repairs.

 Achieving Proper Adhesion